nvenko/py-deflation/README.tex.md

 - _example02_solver.py_ : Use of the `solver` class to solve MC and MCMC sampled sequences of systems by PCG.
 - _example03_recycler.py_ : Use of the `recycler` class to solve a MCMC sampled sequences of systems by PCGMO using constant and realization-dependent preconditioners.
 - _example04_recycler.py_ : Effect of `kl_strategy` and `which_op` on DCGMO results for sequences of systems sampled by MC and by MCMC.
-- _example05_recycler.py_ : Envelopes and full spectra of operators and deflated operators from example #4.
+- _example05_recycler.py_ : Envelopes, relative conditioning numbers and full spectra of operators and deflated operators from example #4.
 - _example06_recycler.py_ : Effect of `dp_seq` and `which_op` on PDCGMO results for sequences of systems sampled by MC and by MCMC.
 - _example07_recycler.py_ : Envelopes and full spectra of operators and deflated operators from example #6.